CPC Definition - Subclass C22C

 Special rules of classification

-In addition to the corresponding C22C 30/00 class other C22C classes may also be given based on the specific embodiments.
+In addition to the corresponding group under C22C 30/00, other groups in C22C may also be given based on the specific embodiments.

 Non-ferrous alloys containing at least 5% by weight but less than 50% by weight of oxides, carbides, borides, nitrides, silicides or other metal compounds, e.g. oxynitrides, sulfides, whether added as such or formed in situ